GoogleCloudPlatform/functions-framework-dart/docs/01-introduction.md

 # Introduction

-Quick start guide to the [Functions Framework for Dart].
+Quickstart guide to the [Functions Framework for Dart].

 ## Background